Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Evaluation Protocols Beyond Accuracy

-\paragraph{Level 5: Human usefulness and policy compliance.} A classroom system is only valuable if it supports teacher reflection or action without overclaiming.
-We therefore recommend task-based human evaluation with educators, measuring usefulness, perceived trust, cognitive load, and policy compliance.
-Example questions include: Did the explanation reveal enough evidence to be actionable?
-Did abstentions occur when evidence was weak?
-Would the teacher prefer this output to a raw confidence score?
-This emphasis on actionable explanation is consistent with model-agnostic explanation work and with the broader view that high-stakes domains should prefer inherently interpretable reasoning processes when possible~\cite{ribeiro2016trust,rudin2019stop}.
+\paragraph{Human usefulness and policy compliance.} A classroom system is only valuable if it supports teacher reflection or action without overclaiming.
+Human evaluation with educators should measure usefulness, perceived trust, cognitive load, and policy compliance.
+Example questions include: Did the explanation provide enough evidence to be actionable?
+Did the system defer when evidence was weak?
+Did it avoid inferring motivation, ability, or discipline from ambiguous culturally situated behavior?
+This emphasis on actionable explanation is consistent with model-agnostic explanation work and with the broader view that high-stakes domains should prefer interpretable reasoning processes when possible~\cite{ribeiro2016trust,rudin2019stop}.